tunogya/abandonai-platform/public/terms-of-use.md

 (a) Relationship of the Parties.
-These Terms do not create a partnership, joint venture or agency relationship between you and AbandonAI or any of AbandonAI's affiliates.
-AbandonAI and you are independent contractors and neither party will have the power to bind the other or to incur obligations on the other's behalf without the other party's prior written consent.
+These Terms do not create a partnership, joint venture or agency relationship between you and ABANDON.AI or any of ABANDON.AI's affiliates.
+ABANDON.AI and you are independent contractors and neither party will have the power to bind the other or to incur obligations on the other's behalf without the other party's prior written consent.

 (b) Use of Brands.
-You may not use AbandonAI's or any of its affiliates' names, logos, or trademarks, without our prior written consent.
+You may not use ABANDON.AI's or any of its affiliates' names, logos, or trademarks, without our prior written consent.

 (c) U.S. Federal Agency Entities.